 - Diarrhea and gastro-enterocolitis due to their content in tannin.

-- Skin and nipple stretch marks in local applications on the affected area, which they will dry and heal.
+- Skin and nipple stretch marks in local applications on the affected area, which will dry and heal.

 - Inflammation of the mouth (stomatitis), of the gums (gingivitis), and the throat (pharyngitis), applied in rinsings and gargles.